axiomhq/next-axiom/README.md

 log.error('oops!')
 ```

-Deploy your site and watch data coming into your Axiom dashboard.
+Deploy your site and watch data coming into your Axiom dataset.

 Logs will be sent automatically on successful exit.
 If you call `process.exit()` or throw an exception, make sure to call